Hammerspoon/hammerspoon/CONTRIBUTING.md

 * Make a directory for your extension
 * Create an `init.lua` to contain your code
 * Follow the patterns used in `sample-extensions/pure-lua`
+* Push them up to a fork on GitHub
+* Propose a Pull Request on GitHub
+* Talk to us in #hammerspoon on Freenode

 ### Writing a mixed Lua/Objective-C extension ###